TikTok sets new default time limits for minors

-TikTok said Wednesday that every account held by a user under the age of 18 will have a default 60-minute daily screen time limit in the coming weeks.
-The changes arrive during a period in which there are growing concerns among different governments about the app’s security.

-Families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
+In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
+According to the Pew Research Center, about two-third of Americans teens use TikTok.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.